Ahmed-Ali/JSONExport/README.md

 Currently supported languages
 ========================
-Currently you can convert your JSON object to one of the following lanaguages:
+Currently you can convert your JSON object to one of the following languages:

 1. Java for Android.
 2. Java for Android - to use with [Realm](http://realm.io).